-We have one major customer, a large defense primary contractor, which comprised 18% and 12% of our revenues in 2017 and 2016, respectively.
-During the year ended December 31, 2016, another large defense contractor comprised 13% of our sales; however, sales to this customer in 2017 comprised 3% of our sales.
+We have one major customer, a large defense primary contractor, which comprised 16% and 18% of our revenues in 2018 and 2017, respectively.
 There were no other customers that comprised greater than 10% of our total revenues during these years.
 While we consider our relationship with our major customer to be good, the reduction, delay or cancellation of orders from this customer or this customer's insolvency / inability to pay, for any reason, would reduce our revenue and operating income and could materially and adversely affect our business, operating results and financial condition in other ways.